 The founding date of the Football Federation of Belarus (BFF or Belorusskaja Federacija Futbola) was 21 November 1989, although it was only after the USSR broke up in 1991 that the country's independent football development started.
 The new association gained international recognition when it was admitted to FIFA on 3 July 1992, before becoming a UEFA member on 20 June 1993.

 The game is now cemented as one of Belarus's most popular sports, occupying a significant place in the nation's physical education programme.
 More than 25,000 people are involved in football, a figure that includes about 840 professional coaches who manage the teaching and training process.
-The footballing infrastructure also features 200 stadiums – the biggest of which, Dinamo Minsk's metropolitan stadium, has a 40,000 capacity – as well as 1,700 pitches.
+The footballing infrastructure also features 1,700 pitches and 200 stadiums – the biggest is the 17,600-capacity Traktor Stadium in Minsk, and the most modern the 13,084 Borisov Arena which opened in 2014.
 Over 1,000 referees are actively affiliated to the BFF.
 The professional league, meanwhile, operates as three divisions, with the top flight – Premier League – comprising 12 teams, the first league 16 and the second league 18.
 The campaign runs from spring to autumn.

 The national side made their official debut in Minsk on 28 October 1992: a 1-1 draw with another former Soviet republic, Ukraine.
 The team's cause was aided by the appointment of Eduard Malofeev, who was both a member of the USSR squad that came fourth at the 1966 FIFA World Cup, and the coach who guided Dinamo Minsk to that 1982 Soviet crown.
 He oversaw their progress through the early 2000s, before German coach Bernd Stange took charge later in the decade.